List of Marvel Comics characters: M: Earl Everett

-Mastermind Excello (Earl Everett) is an American comic book character appearing in American comic books published by Marvel Comics.
+Earl Everett is the first Mastermind Excello.
 His only appearances for several decades were in Mystic Comics #2 and 3, published in the 1940s by Marvel's forerunner, Timely Comics, during a period that is known as the Golden Age of Comic Books.
 He later appears in the 2000s limited series The Twelve.

 Mastermind Excello is a precognitive with great mental powers and physically honed to perfection who uses his powers to help the US Naval Intelligence Department.
 He makes use of his assets sensing spies on the European battlefield, to catch them, and thwart a gang of railway saboteurs.